qExobyte/qExobyte.github.io/_pages/about.md

 Only official practice questions from College Board.
 I explain why in the [Strategy](https://learnsatmath.com/strategy/) section.

 <h2>Do you assign homework?
 How much?</h2>
 I insist that students complete a practice test or problem set before each session.
 This takes around 75-90 minutes.
-Any supplemental preparation (drilling processes, reviewing old problems, internalizing unfamiliar concepts) is at the student’s discretion, but may certainly help with improvement.
-Practice test scores are tracked in a spreadsheet to show students’ progress over time.
+Any supplemental preparation (drilling processes, reviewing old problems, internalizing concepts) is at the student’s discretion, but often recommended.

 <h2>Why 8 hours?
 How much gets covered in that time?</h2>
 The number is somewhat arbitrary, but 8 hours is typically enough time for students to make good progress without being too large of a commitment.
 Typically, students meet 1 hour a week, but these sessions can be spaced however you’d like.

 <h2>How much will my score improve after 8 hours of tutoring?</h2>
 This is my most frequently asked question, but unfortunately, it's impossible to answer.
-I've seen students go from high 500s to high 700s in just 8 sessions, but I've also seen students that have trouble internalizing the math and therefore, don't have steady growth.
+I've seen students go from high 500s to high 700s in just 8 sessions, but I've also seen students that have trouble internalizing concepts and don't have steady growth.
 I can't tell you exactly how much your score will improve, but I *can* guarantee that you'll improve faster with a tutor than without one.

 <h2>What is your educational experience?</h2>
 At the University of Virginia, I'm most of the way through a degree in Computer Science and Economics, and I'm pursuing a minor in Mathematics.
 I currently have a 3.9 GPA.